leonardoFiedler/spam-code-challenge/second-stage/README.md

 ### Command

-To execute this file, you can run with the following command: python run second_stage.py.
+To execute this file, you can run with the following command: python second_stage.py.

 ### Parameters